val-fom/solar-forecast/README.md

      --data '{"url":"https://xxxx.execute-api.eu-central-1.amazonaws.com/dev/manual-run"}'
    ```

-6. In Telegram, message `/manual_run` to the bot (from the whitelisted chat) to confirm the webhook works and to trigger an immediate update.
+6. In Telegram, message `/manual_run` (full forecast + device stats) and `/mppt_totals` (device totals only) to confirm the webhook works as expected.
-7. Optionally, add the `/manual_run` command to your bot's command list using BotFather:
+7. Optionally, add both commands to your bot's command list using BotFather:
    - Open a chat with [BotFather](https://t.me/botfather) in Telegram.
    - Send `/mybots`, select your bot, then choose "Edit Commands".
-   - Add `/manual_run - Trigger an immediate update via the bot".
+   - Add `/manual_run - Trigger an immediate update` and `/mppt_totals - Fetch the latest device totals`.

 ## Useful References